HMRC travel expenses: A guide for business travel & tax

 Best practices to manage travel expenses

-As a bonus, here are a couple tips and best practices on handling travel expenses from around the web.
+As a bonus, here are a couple of tips and best practices on handling travel expenses from around the web.

 travel-expenses-best-practices